dong-qian/coursehunters-video-downloader/README.md

 # CourseHunters Video Downloader

+## ❤️ Important ❤️

+## Coursehunters.net updated their website, please download the new version!

 ---

 > 🛠 An application to help you download thousands of tutorial from coursehunters.net for free by one click 💪